“A cataract is an opacity or imperfection in the lens of the eye.”

 Stages of Cataract in Dogs

-Small cataract doesn’t affect dog vision at all, whereas severe cataract can blur your dog’s vision.
-If left untreated, cataract can damage your dog’s internal eye structures, causing the entire lens to become cloudy and total vision loss.
+A small cataract doesn’t affect dog vision at all, whereas a severe cataract can blur your dog’s vision.
+If left untreated, cataracts can damage your dog’s internal eye structures, causing the entire lens to become cloudy and total vision loss.
 The various stages of cataracts in dogs are:

 - Incipient cataracts – It’s the first stage of cataract in dogs.
 If caught early and treated well by a vet ophthalmologist can lead to a good outcome for your dog.

-- Immature cataracts – Immature or juvenile cataract are riskier and cause blurry vision in dogs.
+- Immature cataracts – Immature or juvenile cataracts are riskier and cause blurry vision in dogs.